 Singer Castle on Dark Island

-Singer Castle, is the only remaining castle on the river to be completed, fully furnished and resided in during the height of the great builders and industrials in New York.
+Singer Castle, is the only remaining castle on the river to be completed, fully furnished and resided in during the height of the great builders and industrialists coming from New York.
 The Castle remained in the possession of the original owners, the Bourne family, from its construction in 1905 until the mid 1960’s.
 Frederick Bourne was the fifth President of the Singer Sewing Machine Company, which is where the name “Singer Castle” came from.
 You’ll notice old Singer Sewing Machines in the Castle during your tour.

 Tons of granite quarried from nearby Oak Island were brought over ice and water from 1903-1905 to construct Singer Castle.
-The construction of Singer coincided with the halting of construction at Boldt Castle, thereby saving Oak Island employees from layoff.
+The construction of Singer coincided with the halting of construction at Boldt Castle, thereby saving Heart Island employees from layoff.
 Mr. Frederick Gilbert Bourne, who resided at the Dakota Apartments in New York City, was a self-made millionaire.
 The Bourne family also had a 1,000-acre summer estate in Oakdale, Long Island.
 Mr. Bourne wanted to surprise his wife Emma and their children with an island hunting retreat.
 He purchased Dark Island in 1902 and had designed and built the castle originally known as “The Towers” for a cost of US $500,000.
 Italian stonemasons were engaged to shape the granite for the 4-story, 28-room castle, 4-story Tower, and an elaborate boathouse (one of three) which housed a workshop and powerhouse and one of Bourne’s steam-powered vessels, the tunnels, turrets and other curious architectural details including a 2-story ice house – essential for fine entertaining at the turn of the century, dungeons and underground passageways.
 Over 2,000 loads of topsoil were brought from Canada to cover the eight seven acres of rock.

 Singer is completely different from Boldt.
 It is genuinely more “castle like”, with it’s suits of armor, secret doorways and tunnels.
 Unlike Boldt, Singer displays the Castle as it was during it’s occupancy.
 Since Boldt was never finished inside, the interiors there, while beautiful, are not authentic to the home.
-As a result, some of the rugs and furnishings are worn, but it does add to the charm.
+As a result, some of the rugs and furnishings are worn here, but it does add to the charm.
 Surprisingly, the grounds were disappointing.
 They’re well manicured, but there are no gardens to speak of.

 The Bournes believed in having the best, and it’s evident as you tour the Castle.
 There are telephones, radios, record players and a “spa” with a massage table, multi-jet shower and heat chamber thought to help with weight loss.